 Derivation of name.
 After Samphire Hoe, Dover, the type locality; the generic name of Rock Samphire is Crithmum.

 Remarks.
 Crithmumlepas gen. nov. is included in the brachylepadids on account of the tall, hemiconical, dorsally reclined carinae and possession of a strong apicobasal ridge on the terga.
 The carinae and terga bear some resemblance to those of Fallaxlepas in shape (compare Fig. 26E, G with Fig. 29C-E, O, P, T-V), but the rostra are low.
 The highly distinctive sculpture of all valves separates the genus from all other genera.
 Imbricating plates and upper latera are unknown.

+Figure 29

 Crithmumlepas hoensis sp. nov.